 Being able to do bike maintenance does require some tools, but if you use them so rarely, it’s not always worth investing in them.
 This is a common issue when it comes to removing bike chains.
 A decent chain tool is $25, and if you’re only using it once every couple of years, it’s not worth it.
 Many cyclists turn to alternative methods to remove their chains, and in this article, we’ll discuss a couple of them.

 Why Do You Need to Remove Your Chain?

 There are many reasons why you might need to remove your chain.
-Many people remove the chain to clean it, they might want to replace it completely, or even if you are changing your derailleurs, it will have to come off.
+Many people remove the chain to clean it or remove rust, they might want to replace it completely, or even if you are changing your derailleurs, it will have to come off.
 We’re going to tell you three methods to remove a chain without the proper tool.

 How to Tighten Mountain Bike Chain

 The quick link is a unique link in the chain which is removable.
 Most chains will have this link, but not all chains, so this method might not apply to everyone.
 Some call it a master link, which can be identified but the larger holes compared to the other links.
 An easy way of removing your chain is by taking this link out.
 You have a couple of different options here.
 What you need to do is compress the link, so the rivets go into the larger holes.